Data Science and AI in the Travel Industry: 12 Real-Life Use Cases

 6. Tailored offers for MVCs (most valuable customers)

 The importance of loyalty programs for the travel and hospitality industry continues to grow.
-Last year, the number of loyalty program members for major hotels chains increased by 13.1 percent (an estimated 344 million members).
+In 2016, the number of loyalty program members for major hotels chains increased by 13.1 percent (an estimated 344 million members).
 As this number will only increase, travel agencies and hotels already have enough legacy data from loyalty programs to apply the AI-based personalization.

 The members of loyalty programs, i.e. most valuable customers, are those users that the travel industry players should focus on first to avoid churn.
 And this is the low-hanging fruit for the machine learning application.